 MP for Chippenham

-Sarah Gibson is the Liberal Democrat MP for Chippenham, first elected in July 2024.
-She sits on the Environmental Audit Committee (from October 2024) and has previously been involved in committee work on Employment Rights and Product Regulation and Metrology Bill, as well as serving as Liberal Democrat Spokesperson for Business.
+Sarah Gibson is the Liberal Democrat MP for Chippenham, elected in 2024.
+She serves on the Environmental Audit Committee and has previously sat on committees handling Employment Rights and Product Regulation and Metrology, and she has held the Liberal Democrat spokesperson role for Business.

 Generated 21 February 2026